-MUSC's Pediatric Emergency Medicine (PEM) fellowship was initiated in 2009 and currently accepts two fellows per training year.
+MUSC's Pediatric Emergency Medicine (PEM) fellowship was initiated in 2009 and currently accepts 2-3 fellows per training year.
 MUSC participates in the NRMP Match.
 The deadline for completed applications is August 15th and is conducted through ERAS.

 Please see the following links for more detailed information regarding the fellowship:

 Please don't hesitate to contact us for more information regarding the fellowship program!

 M. Olivia Titus, M.D., Fellowship Director

 135 Rutledge Avenue

 PO Box 250566